-Application, guidelines and & deadlines
+Application, guidelines & deadlines

 Any resident of Kelowna interested in hosting a neighbourhood event.
 Event planning experience is not required.